 In the late 1960s the concept of a cultural precinct, combining art gallery, museum, concert hall and theatre was first introduced.
-However it wasn't until 1974, with the impending loss of Her Majesty's Theatre, that the Queensland Government set the wheels in motion for what is now the Cultural Precinct, South Bank.
+However it wasn't until 1974, with the impending loss of Her Majesty's Theatre, that the Queensland Government set the wheels in motion for what is now the Queensland Cultural Centre, South Bank.

 Brisbane architect Robin Gibson was commissioned for the ambitious project that would bring together a performing arts centre, art gallery, museum and library.

 Preliminary work began in 1976 and the Queensland Performing Arts Centre officially opened by His Royal Highness the Duke of Kent on 20 April 1985.
-Stage V of the Cultural Precinct project was the addition of QPAC's state-of-the-art 850 seat Playhouse at the southern end of the building which opened in September 1998 and completed Robin Gibson's original plan.
+Stage V of the Cultural Centre project was the addition of QPAC's state-of-the-art 850 seat Playhouse at the southern end of the building which opened in September 1998 and completed Robin Gibson's original plan.

 Since opening, QPAC has welcomed more than 20 million visitors to performances, free events, workshops and outdoor performances.
 More than 26,000 performances have taken place in one of the Centre's four venues, many featuring some of the world's most significant artists and major presentations.

 QPAC regularly welcomes visiting performing arts companies from around the country including The Australian Ballet, Australian Chamber Orchestra, Australian Brandenburg Orchestra, Opera Australia, Bell Shakespeare, Bangarra Dance Theatre and more.